Sanna-s-LAB/Mendelian-randomization-Project/GWAS QC/README.md

 These files are used to to the standard quality control of GWAS files pre-MR and clumping.
-- To delete the rows where there were betas above 4 or below -4 (the first few rows).
-Via the same file I corrected a wrong base pair position. (using ***rm_beta.sh*** to run ***RM_beta.R***) --> Create a folder **GWAS_new**, where to put new GWAS
+- First delete the rows where there were $-4<\beta<4$ (the first few rows) and correct a wrong base pair position.
+(Using ***rm_beta.sh*** to run ***RM_beta.R***) --> Create a folder **GWAS_new**, where to put new GWASs created
-- Then since there were NAs in the microbiome files use the reference file of the 1000Genomes EUR from which you took the columns chr:position and rsid.
+- Then since there were NAs in the microbiome files use the reference file of the 1000Genomes EUR from which you took the columns "*chr:position*" and rsid.
 Merge with all GWAS using chr:pos key.
 In this way it can be obteined a new rsid column.
 When the original column was NA, it replaced it with the new rsid.
 Then the code creates a new column where
     - 0 = rsid are equal
     - 1 = one of them is NA
     - 2 = rsids are different